 Pursuant to the reform, crypto-asset service providers established in France may opt into an optional regime.
-If they decide not to opt in, service providers established in France will still be able to run their activities without being suspected of unlawful conduct in France.
+If they decide not to opt in, service providers established in France are still able to run their activities without being suspected of unlawful conduct in France.

-However, if they decide to opt in, they will have to comply with all the requirements applicable under the optional regime and will be put under the authority of the AMF as licensed crypto-asset service providers (just like utility token issuers).
+However, if they decide to opt in, they have to comply with all the requirements applicable under the optional regime and are put under the authority of the AMF as licensed crypto-asset service providers (just like utility token issuers).